Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

         Click this entry to export data in JSON format.
 The *Export JSON* window is displayed, see [Export JSON](#export-json).

     - *Update deployed version*
         In the test phase, click this entry to update the current workflow version without creating a new version.
-For detailed information, see [Update deployed version](../Operation/05_UpdateDeployedVersion.md).
+For detailed information, see [Update a deployed version](../Operation/05_UpdateDeployedVersion.md).
 Note when using this option in production system, you will not be able both to display the recent changes with the *Show changes* function, and to display a change log.

     - *Deploy*
         Click this entry to publish a new workflow version with the current state.